akado117/ambyint-core/Readme.md

 Build out a node package and then consume with a command line utility, and later frontend app.
 Build out class structer -> Build out unit tests -> Fill out functionality

+### Updates to plan during implementation
+- Added in undueMove function to undue moves that are invalid